METACOGNISANCE

 Unfortunately these emotions don’t just disappear, instead they can become lodged or 'stuck' in the body, evidenced more and more in mind-body medicine to potentially lead to much greater damage, including development of complexes, neuroses, exhaustion and chronic health issues.

-Often the origin of thought patterns and belief structures keeping individuals stuck in depression or other chronic states of fatigue and anxiety can be uncovered and dismantled through these emotional states.
-Identifying triggers and patterns of acute emotion and differentiating these from moods which reflect chronic or longer term emotional states, usually based on a set and repetitive narrative, is vital to prevent development of further issues -healthy and constructive emotional release is essential groundwork for physical health, fitness and mental well-being.
+The origin of thought patterns and belief structures keeping you stuck in depression or other chronic states of fatigue and anxiety can also be uncovered and removed through these practices.
+Identifying triggers and patterns of acute emotion and differentiating these from moods which reflect chronic or longer term emotional states, usually based on a set and repetitive narrative, is vital to prevent development of further issues.

 THOUGHTS

-Consider thoughts as essentially physical and material phenomena, contained and happening in the brain in an electrical and chemical form, then stored and shaped in the form of memories.
+Consider thoughts as essentially physical phenomena, happening in the brain in an electrical and chemical form, repeated so they become core beliefs, stored and shaped in the form of memories.

 BENEFITS OF UNDERSTANDING YOUR THOUGHTS (origins,programs and patterns )

-• Observing these psychological structures leads to a greater ability to inquire and reason without the need to form opinions, illusions and delusions
+- Observing your cognitive processes objectively leads to a greater ability to inquire and reason without the impulse to form opinions, illusions and delusions.

-• Disentangling beliefs and concepts from a sense of self, in image and identity leads to greater peace of mind and constructive reform in behaviour and life circumstances.
+- Disentangling beliefs and concepts from self-image and identity leads to greater peace of mind and constructive change in behaviour and life circumstances.

-• Understanding how fear moulds beliefs allows us to challenge and remove associated false hopes and expectations which often lead to disappointment, resentment and sorrow.
+- Understanding how fear moulds beliefs allows us to challenge and remove associated false hopes and expectations which often lead to disappointment or resentment.

-• Interacting with others as they are, increasing empathy, listening without bias or pre-judgment enables more rational, resonable thinking and harmonious connections.
+- Interacting with others as they are, increasing empathy, listening without bias or pre-judgment enables more rational, reasonable thinking and harmonious connections.

 BELIEFS